shri11081999/Time-series-Forecasting/README.md

 We would like to express our gratitude to the participants of the PCEMS 2023 conference for their valuable feedback, and to the School of Agricultural Sciences for their assistance in providing the dataset used in this research.

+I sincerely thank Bharat Heavy Electricals Limited (BHEL) for the opportunity and guidance during this internship project.
+My gratitude also extends to my mentor Pradeep Singh Balowria for his continuous support and encouragement.

 ## Contact